ahmedhassan187/ahmedhassan187/ReadMe.md

 # 💫 About Me:
-Hey Everyone🤝<br>I'm Ahmed Hassan, a fresh graduate from Biomedical Engineering at Cairo University interested in AI, Software Engineering and Web development.
+Hey Everyone🤝<br>I'm Ahmed Aly, a Master student at **the University of Pisa (UNIPI)** studying **Biotechnologies and AI in healthcare**.
+I'm interested in AI, Software Engineering, and Web development.

 ## 🌐 Socials: